What’s The Difference Between A Sketch & A Tech Pack?

 Basic outlines and impressions

-Detailed fashion illustrations - we call them fashion flats
+Detailed fashion illustrations which we call fashion flats

-But here's the thing: A sketch on its own, even a great fashion flat, is not enough to get something manufactured properly.
+But did you know that a sketch on its own, even a great fashion flat, is not enough to get something manufactured properly.
 It’s just the starting point.

 And if the idea of sketching makes you panic, don’t worry, you don’t need to be an artist to start a fashion brand.
 Most of the founders I work with can’t draw at all.